RuihanGao/gps/README.md

 *Others*
 * ddpg [paper](http://proceedings.mlr.press/v32/silver14.pdf) [github impl. with tf](https://github.com/cookbenjamin/DDPG) [continuous control with ddpg paper](https://arxiv.org/pdf/1509.02971v5.pdf)
 * [Segment tree for a faster implementation of prioritized replay buffer](https://www.hackerearth.com/zh/practice/data-structures/advanced-data-structures/segment-trees/tutorial/)

+## 4.5
+1. Read Emily'code, esp. `ddpg.py` and `utils.py`, get the basic understanding.
+2. Training the ddpg with original map works, with the returns increase from -80 to -30 at 3xxxx steps. <br/>
+However, training with bus at the bottom doesn't work.
+Trying to look into feeding tiles, see whether it is because the feeding is too far away. <br/>
+Soln: Check the code and notice that in `simulation_env.py` L152 step() function, the `self.bus.update()` (where the uncovered tiles are fed) comes first, followed by `self.bus.getObservation()` (where the observation map is obtained).
+Therefore, changing observation is impertinent to tiles feeding.
+It finally turns out that it just takes more steps for the bus to learn to go forward; at around step 5xxxx, it proceeds in the correct direction.

+*Python*
+* use [`import signal`](https://docs.python.org/3/library/signal.html#module-signal) to implement interrupt handler and to deal with unsynchronized events
+*Others*
+* Ornstein–Uhlenbeck process: a stochastic process in continuous-time.
+"The process is a stationary Gauss–Markov process, which means that it is a Gaussian process, a Markov process, and is temporally homogeneous.
+The Ornstein–Uhlenbeck process is the only nontrivial process that satisfies these three conditions, up to allowing linear transformations of the space and time variables.
+Over time, the process tends to drift towards its long-term mean: such a process is called mean-reverting.
+The process can be considered to be a modification of the random walk in continuous time, or Wiener process, in which the properties of the process have been changed so that there is a tendency of the walk to move back towards a central location, with a greater attraction when the process is further away from the center.` [wiki](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process)